Dynamical Lensing Tomography of Black Hole Ringdown: Lensing Tomography

+Note that the scaling $A_{\tilde{\delta}} \propto 1/\Delta \tilde{\rho}$ differs from the inverse-cubic dependence reported in Refs.~\cite{Damour:1998jm,Kopeikin:1998ts,Kopeikin:1999ev,Kopeikin:2006gf}.
+This distinction arises because, in our case, the dominant deflection occurs locally when the photon first encounters the ringdown perturbation near $t \approx r_*$ -- close to the BH and at early times -- when the photon and GW propagation directions are not yet fully aligned.
+As a result, the deflection, which is proportional to the contraction $h_{\mu\nu} p^\mu p^\nu$, is primarily governed by the $1/r$ component of the metric perturbation, rather than the $1/r^3$ contribution.
+In contrast, the inverse-cubic scaling in Refs.~\cite{Damour:1998jm,Kopeikin:1998ts,Kopeikin:1999ev,Kopeikin:2006gf} assumes a source that emits GWs continuously and nearly isotropically long before the photon arrives, such that only the component of the GW field with momentum aligned with the photon direction contributes appreciably to the net deflection.

-Furthermore, when comparing the overall amplitude of $\tilde{\delta}$, there is a noticeable exponential increase dependent on $\Delta \tilde{\rho}$.
-This enhancement is again attributed to the instability of the BH light ring region, which causes an exponential growth in the perturbed deviation during propagation around the BH~\cite{1965SvA.....8..868P,1968ApJ...151..659A,Luminet:1979nyg,Campbell:1973ys,1972ApJ...173L.137C,Falcke:1999pj,MTB,Cardoso:2008bp,Johnson:2019ljv,Gralla:2019drh,Chen:2022kzv}.
-As $\tilde{\rho}$ approaches the critical curve, this instability intensifies.
-The instability is quantified by the square root of the second derivative of the radial potential~\cite{Johnson:2019ljv}, which increases linearly as $\Delta \tilde{\rho}$ decreases, thereby leading to an exponential rise in the deflected angle.
+Furthermore, as the impact parameter approaches the critical curve, specifically when $\Delta \tilde{\rho} \ll M$, there is a noticeable increase in the overall amplitude of $\tilde{\delta}$.
+This enhancement can be attributed to the instability of the BH light ring region, which causes an exponential growth in the perturbed deviation during propagation around the BH~\cite{1965SvA.....8..868P,1968ApJ...151..659A,Luminet:1979nyg,Campbell:1973ys,1972ApJ...173L.137C,Falcke:1999pj,MTB,Cardoso:2008bp,Johnson:2019ljv,Gralla:2019drh,Chen:2022kzv}.